Marcus Semien Player Props: Rangers vs. Giants

 Marcus Semien At The Plate

-- Among qualified batters in baseball, he ranks 28th in batting average, 38th in on-base percentage, and 50th in slugging.
+- Among qualified hitters, he ranks 28th in batting average, while his on-base percentage ranks 37th and he is 46th in slugging.

-- Semien has picked up a hit in 86 of 116 games this season, with multiple hits 39 times.
+- In 15.4% of his games this year, he has hit a long ball, and 3.3% of his trips to the dish.

-- In 15.5% of his games this season, he has gone deep, and 3.3% of his trips to the dish.
+- Semien has driven in a run in 50 games this year (42.7%), including 16 games with more than one RBI (13.7%).
+He has also driven in three or more of his team's runs in five contests.

-- Semien has driven in a run in 50 games this year (43.1%), including 16 games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in five contests.
+- He has scored in 69 of 117 games this year, and more than once 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.